rei-root/arch-bootstrap/README.md

 3. The **/home** partition is **NOT** saved; it will be formatted along with the rest of the system.

+4. This installer supports **UEFI systems only**.
+(Support for BIOS maybe added in the future)

 ### The author is not responsible for turning your family photos or term papers into random bytes.
 Make backups before running.

 ---

+## Description

  A minimalistic Bash/C++ script for quickly deploying an Arch Linux system.

-It's designed to automate routine installation steps (partitioning, base packages)
+ It automates:
+   1. Disk partitioning
+   2. Base system installation
+   3. Basic configuration

 ---

 ### Before starting, make sure you have:
   1. An active internet connection
+  2. Support UEFI and UEFI firmware enabled

 ---